UCD-pbio-rclub/Rclub-r4ds_Seungmo.Kim/R-club-May-03/Assignment_Kim.Seungmo_05032017.md

 show.legend
 geom
-n, number of points to evaluate smoother at span, controls the amount of smoothing for the default loess smoother.
-Smaller numbers produce wigglier lines, larger numbers produce smoother lines. fullrange level, level of confidence interval to use (0.95 by default)
+n, number of points to evaluate smoother at span, controls the amount of smoothing for the default loess smoother. fullrange level, level of confidence interval to use (0.95 by default)